duke-libraries/ezid-client/README.md

 See http://ezid.cdlib.org/doc/apidoc.html#testing-the-api.

-Integration tests have been tagged `type: :feature`.
-In order to run those tests successfully, you must supply the password for the test account "apitest" (contact EZID).
-You can exclude the integration tests with the RSpec option `--tag ~type:feature`.
+In order to run the integration tests successfully, you must supply the password for the test account "apitest" (contact EZID).
+To run the test suite without the integration tests, use the `rake ci` task.

 ## Contributing